Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/sitemap.pl

-Does: Processes all biblio records from a Koha instance and generates sitemap files complying with the protocol as described on http://sitemaps.org.
+Does: processes all biblio records from a Koha instance and generates sitemap files complying with the protocol as described on http://sitemaps.org.
 The goal of this script is to be able to provide to search engines direct access to biblio records.
 It avoids leaving search engines browsing Koha's OPAC which would generate a lot